-Gene fumbled on her night stand for a pen and paper and wrote down the phone number Officer Cordona gave her then assured her that one or both of them would be at the hospital as soon as possible before she thanked the Officer for her time and hung up the phone.
+Gene fumbled on her night stand for a pen and paper and wrote down the phone number Officer Cordona gave her then assured the officer that one or both of them would be at the hospital as soon as possible.
+Then Gene thanked the Officer for her time and hung up the phone.
 She immediately dialed Robin's direct office line.
 It rang twice before he picked up.

 "Babe, I can't talk right now.
-I'm just about to head to a meeting with the VP."
+I'm just about to head to a meeting with the VP of distribution and sales."
 Robin said without saying hello.
 The number on the caller ID told him it was Gene calling.